Tutorial: MIT Thesis LaTeX Template with VS Code

 MIT’s libraries require theses to be deposited electronically using a strict format.
 To simplify formatting, the MIT thesis LaTeX template provides a class (mitthesis.cls) and a set of sample files that implement these requirements.

 • TeX Live 2022 or newer.
-The MIT thesis class requires a recent LaTeX distribution; the README suggests November 2022 or later and is compatible back to 2020.
+The MIT thesis class requires a recent LaTeX distribution; as of the CTAN v1.22 release dated January 31, 2026, formats before June 2022 are no longer supported.
 A full TeX Live installation includes pdflatex, biber and other programs needed by the template.

 • Biber for bibliography management.
 The template defaults to using biblatex with the biber backend.
 Biber is part of TeX Live and will run automatically if configured in LaTeX Workshop.